markyoder/wasp_clone/wasphalite/README.md

 The HALITE engine support file import where files consist of all template constructs described in this section.
 File imports can be parameterized and both implicitly and explicitly iterative.

-The simplest file format looks as follows:
+The simplest file format appears as shown below:

 ```
 #import relative/or/absolute/file/path.tmpl